Irish Humpback Whale

 What sort of images do we want and what sort of equipment will I need?

 Photo-id by its nature will almost always take place from boats.
-Capturing an image of a sometimes fast moving and often non-cooperative whale, from a moving platform in a frequently choppy sea and in poor light conditions, isn’t without its challenges.
+Capturing an image of a sometimes fast moving and often non cooperative whale, from a moving platform in a frequently choppy sea and in poor light conditions, is not without its challenges.

-Please click here to access our Guide to Capturing Useful Images.
-Any original jpeg or RAW files images of humpback, fin or blue whales can be emailed to sightings@iwdg.ie at the highest possible resolution.
-If you’ve taken video, it may be possible to capture a screen grab of a tail fluke or dorsal fin, which can also be emailed to us as a PDF or a GIF file.
+Please click here to access our Guide to Capturing Useful Images send us your images of humpback, fin or blue whales to sightings@iwdg.ie at the highest possible resolution JPEGS.
+If you’ve taken video, it may be possible to take a screen grab of a tail fluke or dorsal fin and to email this to us as a PDF or a GIF file also.